xiaozongyang/VictoriaLogs/docs/victorialogs/cluster.md

 Another option is to use third-party HTTP proxies such as [vmauth](https://docs.victoriametrics.com/victoriametrics/vmauth/), `nginx`, etc. for authorizing and encrypting communications between VictoriaLogs cluster components over untrusted networks.

 By default, all the components (vlinsert, vlselect, vlstorage) support all the HTTP endpoints including `/insert/*` and `/select/*`.
-It's recommended to disable select endpoints on `vlinsert` and insert endpoints on `vlselect`:
+It is recommended to disable select endpoints on `vlinsert` and insert endpoints on `vlselect`:

 ```sh
 # Disable select endpoints on vlinsert